The Budget Motel Chain has expanded to incorporate three tiers of accommodation as well as taking on a new name, the Arra Accommodation Group.

 The objective of the group is to provide a selected list of locations that deliver attractive presentation, excellent facilities and added benefits that will leave guests pleasantly surprised.
-At present there are several Paragon properties throughout Australia and New Zealand with all listed on the www.paragonmotels.com website
+At present there are 23 Paragon properties throughout Australia and two in New Zealand with all listed on the www.paragonmotels.com website.

 Like the other two brands, before becoming a Paragon branded property, properties have to pass a detailed list of criteria to determine their market position and compatibility with the brand.

 This criteria includes presenting a stylish, up market, quality establishment; quality furnishings, fittings and property maintenance is of a very high standard; good range of services to satisfy corporate, special occasion guests and consumers seeking good quality accommodation and related services; facilitate online booking services; well presented staff and comfortable with the slogans “affordable luxury” and a “pattern of excellence”.

 Each member property of Paragon must be a minimum four star rating as assigned by AAA Tourism or Qualmark (NZ) or equivalent assessment as determined by Arra Accommodation Group.

 Are you interested in lifting your industry profile?